Lodi dynasty: Mahmud Lodi

 Ibrahim Lodi's brother, Mahmud Lodi, declared himself Sultan and continued to resist Mughal forces.
-He provided around 4,000 Afghan soldiers to Rana Sanga in the Battle of Khanwa in 1527.
-After that defeat, Mahmud Lodi fled eastwards and again posed a challenge to Babur two years later at the Battle of Ghaghra in 1529.
+He provided around 4,000 Afghan soldiers to Rana Sanga in the battle of Khanwa in 1527.
+After that defeat, Mahmud Lodi fled eastwards and again posed a challenge to Babur two years later at the battle of Ghaghra in 1529.

-Religion and architecture
+Culture

 The Bara Gumbad in Lodi Gardens in Delhi, India.
 Built in 1490 CE, probably by Sikandar Khan, it is believed to have the earliest constructed full dome of any building in Delhi.

 Like their predecessors, the Lodi sultans stylized themselves as the deputies of the Abbasid Caliphs, and thus acknowledged the authority of a united Caliphate over the Muslim world.
 They provided cash stipends and granted revenue-free lands (including entire villages) to the Muslim ulama, the Sufi shaikhs, the claimed descendants of Muhammad, and to the members of his Quraysh tribe.

 The Muslim subjects of the Lodis were required to pay the zakat tax for religious merit, and the non-Muslims were required to pay the jizya tax for receiving state protection.
 In some parts of the Sultanate, the Hindus were required to pay an additional pilgrimage tax.
 Nevertheless, several Hindu officers formed a part of the Sultanate's revenue administration.
+The Lodi minted no coins in silver or gold due to lack of these precious metals, and taxes where often paid in kind (usually grain).
+However their copper coinage, notably the bahluli and the sikandari, did contain a small percentage of silver.

 Sikandar Khan Lodi, whose mother was a Hindu, resorted to strong Sunni orthodoxy to prove his Islamic credentials as a political expediency.
 He destroyed Hindu temples, and under the pressure from the ulama, allowed the execution of a Brahman who declared Hinduism to be as veracious as Islam.
 He also banned women from visiting the mazars (mausoleums) of Muslim saints, and banned the annual procession of the spear of the legendary Muslim martyr Salar Masud.
 He also established sharia courts in several towns with significant Muslim population, enabling the qazis to administer the Islamic law to Muslim as well as non-Muslim subjects.

+Lodi architecture, based upon that of the earlier dynasties of the Delhi Sultanates, developed an extensive use of domes.

 The Shish Gumbad, a tomb from the Lodi dynasty built between 1489 and 1517 CE.

 The Rajon ki Baoli stepwell was built by Sikandar Lodi in 1516.